Messi–Ronaldo rivalry: Awards and records

 "When they will not be there anymore, we will realise what they have given us.
 Both of them.
 I always refuse to make a hierarchy on that because they are two different players.
 Completely different players, but two exceptional players who have shown the world for 15 years how great football can be."

 — —FIFA's Chief of Global Football Development Arsène Wenger sums up the Lionel Messi vs Cristiano Ronaldo rivalry at The Best FIFA Football Awards 2022.

 Throughout the existence of the rivalry, the pair have dominated awards ceremonies and broken a multitude of goalscoring records for both club and country, feats which have been described as "incredible", "ridiculous" and "remarkable".
 The rivalry itself has been described as one about records and reputation of the players, rather than one based in loathing.

 Messi is the all-time La Liga top scorer, as well as having the most assists in the competition's history – with Ronaldo in second for goals scored and in fourth for assists provided – while Ronaldo is the UEFA Champions League all-time top appearance maker, goalscorer and the second-highest in assists after Ryan Giggs, according to Opta statistics, which began in 1992, with Messi in third for both appearances and assists provided and in second for goals scored in the competition's history.
 They are the first two players to score 100 goals in UEFA Champions League history.
-Ronaldo also holds the records for most international caps and most international goals – with Messi ranked eleventh in appearances and third for goals scored.
+Ronaldo also holds the records for most international caps and most international goals, with Messi ranking second in both appearances and goals scored.

 The pair dominated the Ballon d'Or/The Best FIFA Men's Player awards since 2008, and UEFA Men's Player of the Year Award since 2014; in 2018, their longer than a decade triumph was interrupted by Luka Modrić, seen as "the end of an era".
 In an interview for the France Football, Modrić stated that "history will say that a Croatian player, representing his small country, won the Ballon d'Or after Cristiano Ronaldo and Lionel Messi, who are players at another level.
 Nobody has the right to compare themselves to them."